Print Friendly, PDF & Email

 2. Dry your lamb chops with a paper towel.
 Sprinkle the with salt and pepper.
 Add your oil to a cast iron skillet and heat until very hot but not smoking.

-3. Add your lambs and cook for about 1 1/2 – 2 minutes on each side until nicely browned and cooked to your liking.
-(Medium – medium well works for me)
+3. Add your lamb chops and cook for about 1 1/2 – 2 minutes on each side until nicely browned and cooked to your liking.
+I prefer my lamb cook medium to medium-well.
+You can check the temperature of the lamb chops using a meat thermometer.
+Medium-well doneness will read at least 140 degrees F.

 4. Serve on a platter topped with some of the pesto sauce and a sprinkling of the pomegranate seeds.
 Enjoy!

-NOTE: While these can certainly be served for dinner with a starch and vegetable, the tiny size of these chops is perfect for an appetizer.
+My lollipop lamb chops with pistachio pesto and pomegranate seeds is a family favorite.
+While these can certainly be served for dinner with a starch and vegetable, the tiny size of these chops is perfect for an appetizer.
 They are great at cocktail parties and buffets where people can just grab one, take a couple of bites and discard the bone.
-These are what I like to call a Two-bite lollipop lamb chop.
+These are what I like to call a two-bite lollipop lamb chop.
 I am able to find these from time to time at Sprouts and definitely at Whole Foods.
-Usually, the bones come frenched (scraped clean) but it not, the butcher can do that for you.
+Usually, the bones come frenched (scraped clean) but if not, the butcher can do that for you.

-This is a very elegant appetizer but it takes no time at all to prepare.
+This is a very elegant appetizer that seems like it would be hard to make.
+Guests ooh and aah when presented with a platter and will always make a fuss, but it takes no time at all to prepare.
 The pesto can be made in advance and stored in the fridge covered for a couple of days. (not longer than that or the color loses it’s vibrant green.)
-Use it on chicken, fish or pasta as a sauce.
-There will be extra after this dish so plan on using it as a condiment on any of those items.
-A bowl of penne pasta with this pesto is on the menu for lunch tomorrow.
+Use the pistachio pesto on chicken, fish or pasta as a sauce too.
+There will be extra after this dish, so plan on using it as a condiment on any of those items.
+A bowl of penne pasta with this pesto is on the menu for lunch tomorrow!

-If you like lamb, be sure to try some of my other lamb recipes like my Leg of Lamb recipe or my Grilled Baby Lamb Chops with Rosemary, Thyme and Garlic Aioli.
-Also, be sure to sign up for my newsletters and get recipes sent right to your inbox.
+If you like lamb, be sure to try some of my other lamb recipes like my Leg of Lamb with Garlic Gravy recipe or my Grilled Baby Lamb Chops with Rosemary & Thyme and Roasted Garlic Aioli on the side.